 Prof. Derong Liu, IEEE Fellow, Guangdong University of Technology, China

 Biography: Derong Liu received the Ph.D. degree in electrical engineering from the University of Notre Dame in 1994.
 He was a Staff Fellow with General Motors Research and Development Center, from 1993 to 1995.
 He was an Assistant Professor with the Department of Electrical and Computer Engineering, Stevens Institute of Technology, from 1995 to 1999.
 He joined the University of Illinois at Chicago in 1999, and became a Full Professor of Electrical and Computer Engineering and of Computer Science in 2006.
-He was selected for the "100 Talents Program" by the Chinese Academy of Sciences in 2008, and he served as the Associate Director of The State Key Laboratory of Management and Control for Complex Systems at the Institute of Automation, from 2010 to 2015.
+He served as the Associate Director of The State Key Laboratory of Management and Control for Complex Systems at the Institute of Automation, from 2010 to 2015.
 He is now a Full Professor with the School of Automation, Guangdong University of Technology.
 He has published 19 books.
 He is the Editor-in-Chief of Artificial Intelligence Review (Springer).
 He was the Editor-in-Chief of the IEEE Transactions on Neural Networks and Learning Systems from 2010 to 2015.
 He received the Faculty Early Career Development Award from the National Science Foundation in 1999, the University Scholar Award from University of Illinois from 2006 to 2009, the Overseas Outstanding Young Scholar Award from the National Natural Science Foundation of China in 2008, and the Outstanding Achievement Award from Asia Pacific Neural Network Assembly in 2014.
 He is a Fellow of the IEEE, a Fellow of the International Neural Network Society, and a Fellow of the International Association of Pattern Recognition.

 Prof. Robert Mahony, IEEE Fellow, Australian National University, Australia